iyenagbe/alx-low_level_programming/0x1C-makefiles/README.md

 0x1C- Makefile

-Alx_Africa School C Programming Projects
+Alx_Africa School of C Programming Projects

 This folder contains the project "Makefies" and it's associated tasks: